FDSN/OBS-standards/other/msmod_drift_addition.md

 with `-H`, same as above plus, at the end of the help:
 ```
-The clock correction file format is (no need to indent:
+The clock correction file format is (do not indent):
   type: {keyword} {parameters}
+  # Reference Time   Instrument Time
   {reference_time_0} {instrument_time_0}
   {reference_time_1} {instrument_time_1}
   ...